chef/chef-web-docs/includes_delivery/includes_delivery_setup_workstation_authenticate.rst

                             Connection to 10.194.11.99 closed.

-Your workstation is now set up for use with |chef delivery|.
+Your workstation is now set up for use with |delivery|.